Remembering cyclists 100 years on from the start of World War One

 My Lords, my ladies, ladies and gentlemen, fellow cyclists.
 We are met together to perform a solemn function.
 We are to pay a last tribute to our dead comrades by the unveiling and the dedication to them of this permanent memorial.
 This occasion is, indeed, unique in the history of cycling.
 Nothing like this has happened before; and we pray that there will never again be such a great war as to make it reoccurrence necessary.

 It was with great sadness that later additions to the inscription would have to be made because of the Second World War.

-The 2014 commemorations marked 100 years since the start of WW1 and provided a national focus to remember those who were killed whilst cycling in the line of duty in all conflicts.
+The 2014 commemorations marked 100 years since the start of World War One and provided a national focus to remember those who were killed whilst cycling in the line of duty in all conflicts.
 Following the Saturday's traditional Audax and leisure rides, an extra special memorial service took place on Sunday 18 May 2014.
 An additional plaque was dedicated by the Bishop of Warwick at the service at 11am.

 Thanks to CTC's Kay Lakin for compiling the archive information - there is an interview with John Bennett in the Heritage Podcast.